Categorizing your Workflows with Workflow Tags

-If you haven’t done so already, you should tag your trees.
+If you haven’t done so already, you should tag your workflows.
 A tag is like a category – any tree can have multiple tags.
 This is the first step to being better organized.

 To tag a tree:

-1. Start at My Trees, and select a tree.
+1. Start at My Workflows, and select a tree.

 2. Go to the Settings tool.